valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest - Copy Sander.md

 ####Pull Scenario using Azure Service Fabric####

 ####Push Scenario####

 ####Feedback Solution using IOT Hub####

+####Test Results####

 Cost
 ----------

 This section describes the cost of the different scenarios.
-The cost
+The cost will be defined for the usage of Azure resources including:

+- Virtual Machines
+- Bandwidth
+- Storage
+- Azure Execution
+- Usage EventHub
+- Usage IOTHub
+- Usage Stream Analysis

 ###Cost of Pull Scenario using Azure Functions ###